Getting started

 Prerequisites

-To delete an existing data file, add the following lines of code to your processing script:
+To delete an existing data file, add the following lines of code to your processing script:## README: this example shows how we can delete a specific data

 # file from Moveshelf using the Moveshelf API.